Superrehtard/old_diaspora_wiki/An-Introduction-to-the-Diaspora-Source.md

 Request – This is a friend request object that gets sent to another person.

-Aspect – This is contains a list of people, and posts which are for that aspect.
+Aspect – This contains a list of people, and posts which are for that aspect.
 Aspects are private to Users, and we might embed the Aspect documents in the User document.

 Post – A Post belongs to a Person.
 This is a parent class for different types of posts, it contains comment ids and a few other attributes common to all Posts.